Miguel Rojas Preview, Player Props: Dodgers vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in MLB.

-- The Rockies have the last-ranked team ERA across all league pitching staffs (5.68).
+- The Rockies' 5.69 team ERA ranks last across all league pitching staffs.

-- The Rockies give up the second-most home runs in baseball (223 total, 1.4 per game).
+- Rockies pitchers combine to surrender 225 total home runs at a rate of 1.4 per game (second-most in the league).

-- Davis (0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched) gets the start for the Rockies, his sixth of the season.
+- Flexen gets the start for the Rockies, his 16th of the season.
+He is 1-8 with a 7.01 ERA and 71 strikeouts in 96 1/3 innings pitched.

-- In his last time out on Friday against the Chicago Cubs, the right-hander tossed five innings, giving up three earned runs while surrendering four hits.
+- In his last appearance on Saturday against the Chicago Cubs, the right-hander tossed five innings, allowing two earned runs while surrendering five hits.

-- In seven games this season, the 26-year-old has an 8.77 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .330 to his opponents.
+- The 29-year-old has a 7.01 ERA and 6.6 strikeouts per nine innings in 28 games this season, while giving up a batting average of .320 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.